TransGirlCodes/Twiddle.jl/README.md

 ## Installation

-Install BioSequences from the Julia REPL:
+Install Twiddle.jl from the Julia REPL:

 ```julia
 using Pkg